nexpy/nexpy/README.rst

 The GUI includes an `iPython shell <http://ipython.org/>`_ and a `Matplotlib plotting pane <http://matplotlib.sourceforge.net>`_.
-The iPython shell is embedded in the Qt GUI using a single-process implementation of their QtConsole, which utilizes the `PyZMQ library <https://github.com/zeromq/pyzmq>`_.
+The iPython shell is embedded in the Qt GUI using an implementation of their QtConsole.

-.. note:: Currently, NeXpy works with iPython v0.13, but is not compatible with
-          the recently released v1.0.
-PyQt4 should also work instead of PySide, but it has not been tested.
-NeXpy automatically checks for which PyQt variant is available (PySide or PyQt4).

 =================  =================================================
 Library            URL